stlpublicradio/weather-newsrooms-nicar25/README.md

 - Click the "warnings" label next to the yellow dot to watch it in action.

+## Troubleshooting

 ### Try in your Codespace

 Go back to your Codespace.
 You may need to restart it (reload the page and click the restart button).

+Your Codespace doesn't know your SLACK_TOKEN and SLACK_CHANNEL secrets, so we need to tell it.

 In the terminal window at the bottom, type: